kaarthic/interview-preparation/Cerner Interview Questions.md

 * **Showed me a method signature for a method that would search and replace text in a string.
 If you were writing unit tests what would you test for?**

 * **How would you debug on a real-time parallel processing system?**

+* **What information would you need to gather from a patient and which data types would you use and why?
+Which information would need to be adjusted for the program to be used internationally?**

+* **Design a medication class which includes when to begin taking the medication, when to end, proper dosage, and frequency.
+Write a function to generate a schedule when a patient needs to take their medication.
+How would you adjust your program to allow for medication which can be taken as needed.**
+Medication

+* **Given a list of processes, describe the potential concurrency problems that could occur.**

+* **What is a diamond problem?**